RSCD-DEV/cpp-toolkit-free/README.md

 # C++ Toolkit

 This is the README for the **C++ Toolkit** extension.
-It helps you improve C++ code quality by detecting unused variables.
+It helps you improve C++ code quality by detecting unused variables and unused includes.
 The goal is to keep your projects clean, efficient, and easier to maintain.

 ---